blocto/fcl-demo/README.md

 Run `flow emulator start` at project root.
 Flow CLI will use the `./flow.json` file as config to start up the local Flow emulator.
 The emulator provides a local access node at `http://localhost:8080`
 - **Start FCL dev-wallet**
-Run `npm run dev-wallet` at project root.
+Run `yarn run dev-wallet` at project root.
 Check out `package.json` that this script starts the FCL dev wallet with private key identical in `./flow.json`.
 The dev wallet is served at `http://localhost:8701`
 - **Start demo webapp**
-Run `npm start` and you will see the demo webapp running at `http://localhost:3000`
+Run `yarn start` at project root and you will see the demo webapp running at `http://localhost:3000`

 ## Diving into Demo
 All the demo cases are located in `./src/demo`.
 Each component is responsible for one example interaction with FCL.

+- **GetLatestBlock**: Get the information of the latest block produced on Flow blockchain
+- **GetAccount**: Get the account information for any specified account address
+- **ScriptOne**: Executes a simple script (read-only)
+- **ScriptTwo**: Executes a simple script (read-only) but with custom decoder for custom Cadence structure
+- **Authenticate**: Handles sign in/out logic with FCL wallet
+- **UserSnapshot**: Subscribes to `fcl.currentUser()` and shows the connected user account information
+- **SendTransaction**: Sends a simple transaction to Flow.
+This requires the signatures from the connected user

 ## Switch to Devnet-9
 Optionally, you can use Flow devnet-9 instead of local emulator.
 To do so, you only have to update the FCL config inside `./src/App.js`: